 Veteran Kraig Urbik stepped in for an injured rookie John Miller.
 Jordan Mills started at right tackle.
-And even with McCoy out, the Bills ran the ball at will.
+And even with McCoy out, the Bills ran at will.
 The rookie Williams set a mashing, physical tone.
 On his 26-yard run, Miller and Mills opened up a huge lane.

 Gillislee is more of a slasher.
 On this back’s clinching 50-yard touchdown to the right side, Incognito – who has been pulling all season – pulled right to pick off linebacker Rolando McClain, Mills blocked down, wideout Chris Hogan wiped out cornerback Brandon Carr and Gillislee’s wheels did the rest.

 Athleticism has actually been the most surprising, most dangerous aspect of Incognito’s game this season.

 “I’m moving well,” the 6-foot-3, 319-pound Incognito said.
 “I’ve been doing a ton of pulling this year and playing the best football of my career.”

 Going into this one, the Bills knew the Cowboys’ defense was fast.
 Athletic.
 Offensive coordinator Greg Roman described them as a “horde of locusts.”
 All a major change from the bulky fronts the Bills have been facing of late – “slugs,” Incognito called them.
 So quickness up front was a must.